 Progress summary

 2018-2019 (Year 2) has been a busy period for the research team.
-The three main data collection objectives (i.e., 1-3) have continued, with statistical analysis of the quantitative survey undertaken, village leaders from all 13 villages interviewed, and household interviews with farmers underway.
-The village leader interviews have been transcribed and translated by PRD, with analysis underway by the project leader.
-PRD is also undertaking the 300-400 household qualitative interviews with cassava farmers, as well as transcribing and translating those interviews (2/13 villages completed).
+The three main data collection objectives (i.e., 1-3) have continued, with statistical analysis of the quantitative survey undertaken, village leaders from all 13 villages have been interviewed, and household interviews with farmers underway.
+The village leader interviews have been transcribed and translated by PRD, with analysis underway by the project leader and members of the research team.
+PRD is also undertaking the 300-400 household qualitative interviews with cassava farmers, as well as transcribing and translating those interviews 7/13 villages completed).
 The household interviews will be completed in late 2019 or early 2020, with the first half of 2020 allocated for completion of transcription and translation.
 The final social science data collection will be a follow-up quantitative survey, replicating much of the initial survey with the aim of updating farmer perceptions for comparison.

 Late-2018 to mid-2019 has focused on preparations for the mid-project meeting.
 The majority of the research team will attend and present findings concerning objectives 1-3, with objective 4 (i.e., implementation, uptake) the topic of the final discussion during the meeting.
 Numerous outputs will be tabled and discussed at the mid-project meeting, including preliminary findings from the cassava field trials, analysis of the household surveys, and interviews with the village leaders.
 A meta review paper on extension has been drafted by the project leader, which will be circulated prior to the meeting.